hse-scila/ems-scs-2021/README.md

 *Instructor: Philipp Chapkovski*

+From ‘Do we split the bills on our first date’ to ‘Should we offer a bribe to a road police officer’ our day-to-day behavior is largely driven by social norms.
+Social norms are our expectations about what others would do in a similar situation and what they expect us to do.
+Even if the norms are fundamental for understanding human behavior, studying how they appear, are maintained or die is a hard nut to crack.
+Standard observational methods such as surveys are often prone to social desirability bias and field observations are not always feasible.
+In this course we show how social norms can be studied by the way of behavioral experiments both in their statics (what kind of norms an individual follows in a specific context), and dynamics (what factors make the norms appear or fade out).
+Using the oTree platform we will learn how to design, program and conduct some pivotal experiments on social norms.

 ## Travel

 Due to the challenges of the global pandemic, we will be unable to provide full